calebperelini/car-image-classifier/README.md

         return None
 ```

 This approach has a number of drawbacks.
 Primarily, its lack of robustness against dynamic webpages, or ip-timeouts on the server-side.
 Moreover, it is challenging to catch the wide array of errors and invalid responses.
-Regardless, it worked as intended due to the simplicity of CarJam.
+Regardless, it worked as intended due to the layout of CarJam.

 ## Installation